 Exploring the body-mind takes being present a step further by investigating the client’s symptom picture more fully.
 While the client is receiving Reiki we explore the origin and meaning of his symptoms and define the nature of his interconnected parts: physical, emotional, mental, relational, and spiritual.
 A basic technique for exploring the body-mind is the Exploration and Release Technique.

-Mind and emotion exist in every cell of the body which means that the unreleased and unresolved effects of traumatic experience may be lodged anywhere in the body.
+Mind and emotion exist in every cell of the body which means that the unreleased and unresolved effects of a traumatic experience may be lodged anywhere in the body.
 Reiki can be used to investigate areas of unreleased trauma, bring out their meaning and assist in their release.
-When you find an area of tension, pain or held energy, give Reiki to it while instructing the client to breathe deeply, slowly and evenly.
-Have the client hold an attitude of relaxed attention and acceptance while they allow their intuition to bring to mind any thoughts, images, memories or feelings being held in this part of the body.
+When you find an area of tension, pain or held energy, give Reiki to it while instructing the client to breathe deeply, slowly, and evenly.
+Have the client hold an attitude of relaxed attention and acceptance while they allow their intuition to bring to mind any thoughts, images, memories, or feelings being held in this part of the body.

 Releasing and Clearing Energy Blocks

-This task involves the use of techniques for letting go of held trauma energy, painful memories, thought and emotions and for releasing the energy charge underlying them.
+This task involves the use of techniques for letting go of held trauma energy, painful memories, thought, and emotions and for releasing the energy charge underlying them.
 A basic technique for this task is the Mental-Emotional Release Technique

 This technique is adapted from Weston (1998).
 To begin, the therapist has the client lie on his/her back on the massage table.
 The therapist then has the client pick a color and imagine this color under the therapist’s hands, which are placed on the client’s heart chakra and solar plexus.
 (The heart chakra is the emotional center and the solar plexus is an energy center relating to the mind and mental activity.)
 The therapist gives the instruction to the client to bring to mind a troubling memory, thought, or feeling that causes intense emotion.
 As memory and feeling come up, the client is instructed to send these reactions into the therapist’s hands.
 As the client does this, the therapist will feel heat coming into his/her hands.
 As the client sends the mental and emotional reactions into the therapist’s hands, the client will sense that the color under the therapist’s hands is beginning to fade to white and this is an indicator that release is occurring.
 At times as a release is progressing, the client may have another memory or feeling come up and when this occurs, the therapist should encourage the client to send this new reaction into his/her hands.
-Usually after 10 to 20 minutes, the client has released as much of the charge as they are going to at this session.
+Usually, after 10 to 20 minutes, the client has released as much of the charge as they are going to at this session.

 After discharging strong emotion, many people feel an energetic void where their troubling thoughts or feelings had been stored in the body and it is important for the therapist to give Reiki to fill this void.
 It may take repeated sessions to resolve a serious traumatic memory, but often progress is noted after only one session.